amromeo/api_r2020/README.md

    * Unzip the file to a convenient location (your desktop or documents folder)
    * When you open RStudio, set this location as your working directory

+## The day of the workshop

+The workshop is scheduled to begin at 8 am sharp.
+In order to make ensure that we can begin on schedule please make every effort to arrive 10 - 15 minutes early to allow time to get settled, get your laptop set up, and get RStudio up and running.

 ## Acknowledgments